 Explanation: A deflector box located at the top.
 This deflects the influent from central pipe downwards in case of hopper bottom tanks.
 Sludge is collected at the bottom and it is disposed of through sludge pump.

 15. ________ is provided after activated sludge process.

 d) Sand filter

-Explanation: The suspended particles present in the wastewater contains microbes and are removed and reflected towards aerobic filter to maintain high microbe concentration in aerobic filter.
+Explanation: The suspended particles present in the wastewater contains microbes and are removed and reflected towards aerobic filter to maintain high microbe concentration in an aerobic filter.

 Sanfoundry Global Education & Learning Series – Waste Water Engineering.